garrandall/popular-music-data/tracks/woman-to-woman-jewell.md

 Then you would know how I feel
 Woman to woman
 Now if you were in my shoes
-Wouldn't you have done the same thing too, ohh, oh!
+Wouldn't you have done the same thing too, oh, oh!
 Woman to woman
 Can't you see where I'm coming from
 Woman to woman